AdvancedRx Project Plan · Updated 2026-06-11

 Sandbox-verifiable

 Phase A authoring depends on Health Cloud's managed-package code creating the paired Contact when the integration user inserts an Account (Individual RT, Group + NonDual).
 The screen flow runs SystemModeWithoutSharing.
 Whether the auto-create works the same when invoked from with sharing Apex is unverified.
-Phase A gate — if the test fails, the team picks between widening the integration user's perm set, flipping the Account-insert step to without sharing, or abandoning the auto-create path (changes the contract).
+Phase A gate — if the test fails, the two surviving options are (a) widening the integration user's perm set (preferred — also required for stripInaccessible field-completeness), or (b) creating the Contact explicitly instead of relying on the auto-create (changes the contract).
+The old "flip to without sharing" escape hatch is retired — never without sharing on a PHI path.

 Blocks: Phase A ship Owner: Kyle (sandbox test) Reference: plan.md §6 risk #1 + Phase A0 §5.B